-Plant Family Guides: Dahlias Plant-Family Guides
+Plant Family Guides: Dahlia Guides

 Single Dahlias feature blooms with a single row of flat or slightly cupped ray florets arranged in a flat plane, uniformly overlapping, preferably in the same direction with no gaps.
 The disc flowers may have up to three rows of bright yellow or orange pollen and the blooms are over two inches in diameter (5 cm).
 Pollinators love these Single-Flowered Dahlias!

 Fabulous planting partners for dahlias, ornamental grasses help create incredibly beautiful planting combinations.
-In contrast with dahlias which boldly inject bright colors and broad-petalled flowers in the garden, grasses contribute their beauty in a more subtle fashion through their transparency, luminosity, texture and seasonal changes.
+In contrast with dahlias which boldly inject bright colors and broad-petalled flowers in the garden, grasses contribute their beauty in a more subtle fashion through their transparency, luminosity, texture, and seasonal changes.

 Pompon and Ball Dahlias feature relatively small, fully double, globe-shaped flowers with petals blunt or slightly rounded at their tips.
 How not to marvel at the perfect petal arrangement of these dahlias?
 They display an infinite swirl of florets with fold upon fold of incredibly flawless petals.